-Enzymes are increasingly explored for asymmetric synthesis1–3, but their applications are generally limited by the reactions available to naturally occurring enzymes.
-Recently, interest in photocatalysis4 has spurred the discovery of new reactivity from known enzymes5.
-However, so far photo-induced enzymatic catalysis6 has not been used for cross-coupling of two molecules.
-For example, intermolecular coupling of alkenes with α-halo carbonyl compounds through a visible-light-induced radical hydroalkylation, which could provide access to important γ-chiral carbonyl compounds, has not yet been achieved by enzymes.
-The major challenges are the inherent poor photoreactivity of enzymes and the difficulty in stereochemical control of the remote prochiral radical intermediate7.
-Here we show a new-to-nature, visible-light-induced ene-reductase catalysed intermolecular radical hydroalkylation of terminal alkenes with readily available α-halo carbonyl compounds.
-This method provides an efficient approach to various carbonyl compounds bearing a γ-stereocentre with excellent yields and enantioselectivities (up to 99% yield, 99% enantiomeric excess), which otherwise are difficult to access by chemocatalysis.
-Mechanistic studies suggest that the substrates/ene-reductase complex formation at the enzyme active site triggers the enantioselective photo-induced radical reaction.
-Our work further expands the reactivity repertoire of biocatalytic, synthetically-useful asymmetric transformations by the merger of photocatalysis and enzyme catalysis.
+Enzymes are increasingly explored for use in asymmetric synthesis1–3, but their applications are generally limited by the reactions available to naturally occurring enzymes.
+Recently, interest in photocatalysis4 has spurred the discovery of novel reactivity from known enzymes5.
+However, so far photoinduced enzymatic catalysis6 has not been used for the cross-coupling of two molecules.
+For example, the intermolecular coupling of alkenes with α-halo carbonyl compounds through a visible-light-induced radical hydroalkylation, which could provide access to important γ-chiral carbonyl compounds, has not yet been achieved by enzymes.
+The major challenges are the inherent poor photoreactivity of enzymes and the difficulty in achieving stereochemical control of the remote prochiral radical intermediate7.
+Here we report a visible-light-induced intermolecular radical hydroalkylation of terminal alkenes that does not occur naturally, catalysed by an ‘ene’ reductase using readily available α-halo carbonyl compounds as reactants.
+This method provides an efficient approach to the synthesis of various carbonyl compounds bearing a γ-stereocentre with excellent yields and enantioselectivities (up to 99 per cent yield with 99 per cent enantiomeric excess), which otherwise are difficult to access using chemocatalysis.
+Mechanistic studies suggest that the formation of the complex of the substrates (α-halo carbonyl compounds) and the ‘ene’ reductase triggers the enantioselective photoinduced radical reaction.
+Our work further expands the reactivity repertoire of biocatalytic, synthetically useful asymmetric transformations by the merger of photocatalysis and enzyme catalysis.

 ASJC Scopus subject areas